Common Issues and Troubleshooting

 Problem: Interactive visualization features not working.

-Solution: Install visualization extras:
+Solution: Install visualization extras (plotly and related dependencies):

 “No module named ‘infomap’”